 Keep in mind, however, pre-paid burial plans lack the features and flexibility that a burial life insurance policy includes.

-With this in mind, it is important to understand how these laws can impact your life insurance decision-making process; for example, by considering sample rates for Virginia males and females.
+With this in mind, it is important to understand how these laws can impact your life insurance decision-making process; for example, by considering sample rates for Vermont males and females.

-When it comes to final expense life insurance policies in Virginia, rates vary based on a number of important factors:
+When it comes to final expense life insurance policies in Vermont, rates vary based on a number of important factors:

 - Health history